CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ### *Step 1 -* Attack Formulation

   + **Goal Identification:** Clearly define the objectives of the campaign.
-    - This includes obtaining sensitive information, gaining access to systems or facilities, or manipulating individuals into taking specific actions.
+    - This could include manipulating users into revealing credentials, exploiting trust to inject malicious code into repositories, or spreading malware within collaborative networks..

   + **Target Identification:** Specific individuals, entities, or systems that possess the information or access required to achieve the defined goals.
     - Targeting the right individuals or systems maximizes the chances of achieving the established objectives.